thevarunsharma/dl_tracker/README.md

 # DL-Tracker
 A python package for real time tracking of keras model training.
-Uses keras-callbacks, AMQP and firestore.
+Uses Keras-callbacks, RabbitMQ(AMQP) and firestore.